ishan-bhardwaj/notes/Scala/Akka/Akka Typed/Akka.md

 }
 ```

-- Even more general way is to create an actor is using `setup` method -
+- Even more general way is to create an actor is using `setup` method which lets us define actor specific data & methods -
 ```
 object SimpleActorV3 {
     def apply(): Behavior[String] = Behaviors.setup { context =>